 - Poor circulation causes the skin to appear pale, white, ashen, gray, waxy, and translucent like a white candle (think of what skin might look like if it were frozen or abnormally cold).

 - If the skin doesn’t have enough oxygen, it appears bluish or gray.
 That’s called Cyanosis.

-- Red skin color happens with carbon monoxide poisoning, high fevers, sunburn, mild thermal burns, or any time the body can’t get rid of its own high levels of heat.
+- Red skin color happens with carbon monoxide poisoning, high fevers, sunburn, mild thermal burns, or any time the body can’t get rid of its own high heat levels.

 - Liver disease causes a yellow cast to the skin called jaundice.

 2. Does the Skin’s Temperature Change when Damage is Occurring During Skin Break Down?

 - Normally skin temperature is warm to the touch.
 If it feels significantly hot, then the person likely has a fever, sunburn, or hyperthermia.

 - Skin is cool in the early stages of shock, plus the person sweats profusely, heat exhaustion occurs, and profound hypothermia and or frostbite occurs.